 By Chris Simone, Enrolled Agent, Intuit Manager

-Here’s a recap of what you need to know about a few of the provisions that take affect for tax year 2019.
+Here’s a recap of what you need to know about a few of the provisions that take affect beginning in tax year 2019.

 This one reaches back for tax year 2017.
 For the 2017 and 2018 tax years, if you itemize your deductions, you could deduct qualifying medical expenses which exceed 7.5% of your adjusted gross income.
-In 2019, a separate tax extender bill was passed that keeps the 7.5% rate for 2019 as well.
-Beginning January 1, 2020, all taxpayers may deduct only the amount of qualified medical expenses that exceeds 10% of their adjusted gross income.
+In 2019 and 2020, separate tax extender bills were passed that keeps the 7.5% rate for 2019 and 2020 as well.
+Beginning January 1, 2021, all taxpayers may deduct only the amount of qualified medical expenses that exceeds 10% of their adjusted gross income.

 Personal Casualty Losses

 This tax break is retroactive back to 2016 and was expanded to include losses in any federally declared disaster area, like the Mississippi River Delta Flood Disaster Areas.
 Under the tax reform, your principal place of residence must have been located in a federally declared disaster area between December 31, 2017, and December 31, 2025.

 A personal casualty loss is typically claimed as an itemized deduction but with this new law a taxpayer may claim the loss if they claim the standard deduction with limitations.

 Expensing certain property for your business in the first year has been increased, up to 100%, for any property acquired and placed in service after September 27, 2017, but before January 1, 2023.